IBM-Cloud/ansible-collection-ibm/docs/ibm_en_destination_ios.rst

     (Required for new resource) The Destintion name.

-  certificate_content_type (True, str, None)
+  type (True, str, None)
-    (Required for new resource) The Certificate Content Type to be set p8/p12.
+    (Required for new resource) The type of Destination type push_ios.

   config (False, list, None)